the february garden chores

-IN JANUARY, I paused on the cusp of a new year to put some words to what will be the focus in the garden ahead.
-In 2018 I did that in chat with PBS host Joe Lamp’l of “Growing a Greener World” and here’s what we promised to finally work on in our respective gardens, from composting hotter (to reduce seeds that sprout later) to deer fencing (Joe’s issue) and various other garden-improvement projects.
+IN JANUARY, I typically pause on the cusp of a new year to put some words to what will be the focus in the garden ahead.
+In 2019, I am preoccupied with my new (old) book that’s about to be published, so I didn’t manage to put a resolution into words (yet).
+In 2018 I did that in a chat with PBS host Joe Lamp’l of “Growing a Greener World” and here’s what we promised to finally work on in our respective gardens, from composting hotter (to reduce seeds that sprout later) to deer fencing (Joe’s issue) and various other garden-improvement projects.

 A NATURALIST’S NOTEBOOK: With Dr. Nathaniel Wheelwright, I also got advice on keeping a journal of nature observations, and on generally becoming a keener observer–a better naturalist.
 Like this.